-A perfect traditional Greek pork chop — called brizola in Greece — is crunchy on the outside and juicy on the inside.
-This recipe delivers.
+A perfect traditional Greek pork chop, called brizola in Greece, is crunchy on the outside and juicy on the inside.
+This recipe delivers just that.
 The trick is in the marinade and in using bone-in chops.
 The bones help the chops retain their moisture during the cooking process.

 - 4 - 6 pork loin rib chops (about 3/4-inch thick, be sure to get chops that are at least this thick so they won't cook too quickly and dry out.)